interledger/web-monetization-projects/packages/coil-extension/docs/iframes/iframes.md

      - This will not actually give us any more private information than we already have.
 This may not be clear to all users though.
 2. [MessageSender](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/chrome/index.d.ts#L5500-L5505)['frameId'], MessageSender['tab'] attributes
-   Messages sent using `chrome.runtime.sendMessage` api from content scripts will be recieved in the background script onMessage listener with tabId/frameId implied (i.e. not inside the message payload).
+   Messages sent using `chrome.runtime.sendMessage` api from content scripts will be received in the background script onMessage listener with tabId/frameId implied (i.e. not inside the message payload).

 Whenever a monetization request occurs inside an iframe a request will be sent to the background page to check if that iframe is allowed.